openrewrite/rewrite-javascript/openrewrite/README.md

 1. Start by cloning both `openrewrite/rewrite-javascript` (this repo) and `moderneinc/rewrite-remote`
 2. For both repos perform the following steps:
    1. Run the build using `npm run build`
-   2. Copy the `package.json` file to the `dist` folder
-   3. Go into the `dist` folder and run `npm link`
-   4. This last step only needs to be done once
+   2. Run `npm link`.
+This last step only needs to be done once
 3. Now `npm link` needs to be run in either project to link it into `node_modules`:
    1. For `openrewrite/rewrite-javascript` run `npm link @openrewrite/rewrite-remote`
    2. For `moderneinc/rewrite-remote` run `npm link @openrewrite/rewrite`